Box Car Blues

-Box Car Blues, released in 1930, is the fifth title in the Looney Tunes series.
+Box Car Blues is the fifth title in the Looney Tunes series.
 It features Bosko and a pig traveling as hobos in a boxcar.
+It was released as early as October 18, 1930.

 Plot

-The film opens with a "toot-toot" and a train is seen chugging down the tracks, whistling every so often.
+The film opens with a "toot-toot" and a train is seen chugging down the tracks, whistling occasionally.
 The front wheels turn into a pair of hands, that manually squeeze the whistle in order to make a distinct honking sound.
-The scene then moves to a boxcar at the back of the train, where Bosko is singing and dancing, accompanied by a banjo playing pig.
+The scene then moves to a boxcar at the back of the train, where Bosko sings and dances, accompanied by a banjo playing pig.
 They are quite jolly until Bosko starts a mournful rendition of Cryin' for the Carolines, at which the pig starts to cry.
 Suddenly Bosko and the pig are thrown towards the back of the boxcar.
-The pig seems to be out cold whilst Bosko looks around, trying to understand what is going on.
+The pig seems to be out cold whilst Bosko looks around, trying to understand what is happening.
 Bosko tries to revive the pig but is unsuccessful.
 The scene pans to show that the train is climbing a hill, which explains the tilted boxcar.

-The train straightens itself at the top of the hill but then goes over a bridge, which bends exaggeratedly to accommodate its weight.
-Through a tunnel and then uphill again at almost a ninety degree angle, the train is now exhausted and starts panting as it begins to slow down.
+The train straightens at the top of the hill but then goes over a bridge, which bends exaggeratedly to accommodate its weight.
+Through a tunnel and then uphill again at almost a ninety-degree angle, the train is now exhausted and starts panting as it begins to slow down.
 It then starts crawling like a giant caterpillar, curling and uncurling itself as it moves up the hill.
 Just a few feet from the summit, the train reaches out its wheels as hands in an attempt to get a handhold but as it grabs the mountain, we see a part of the hillside peeling away and displaying spotted underwear.
 The mountain, using tree trunks as hands, reaches back and pulls up its pseudo-pants, looking quite angry as it does so.
-The train now begins to haul itself up using the railroad as a rope, manages to reach the top and goes over.
+The train begins to haul itself up using the railroad as a rope, reaching the top and going over.
 However, the last boxcar breaks free and races back down the steep slope.